smarticoai/public-api/docs/ui/leaderboard/UIGuide_getLeaderBoard.md

 ## Performance

-- The 30 s cache deduplicates rapid refetches, but the single-key design means switching periods within the window returns stale data. `clearCaches()` is the only way to force a fresh fetch before the TTL expires.
+- The 30 s cache deduplicates rapid refetches and is keyed per `(periodType, getPreviousPeriod)`, so switching tabs returns the correct board. `clearCaches()` forces a fresh fetch before the TTL expires (it clears the entire SDK cache).
 - For live polling during an in-progress period, ~30 s cadence is appropriate (matching the cache TTL — additional polls within the window are free).